Skip to content

 What is the best breathing exercise for work stress?

-For acute work stress (a difficult message, a tense meeting), extended exhale breathing (in 4, out 8) produces the fastest relief — within 60 seconds.
-For ongoing daily stress management, coherent 5-5 breathing is more sustainable and builds resilience over time.
+For acute work stress (a difficult message, a tense meeting), extended exhale breathing (in 4, out 8) is a quick, practical reset.
+For ongoing daily stress management, coherent 5-5 breathing is more sustainable as a regular wellness habit.

 Can I do breathing exercises at my desk without people noticing?